parrt/msds621/README.md

 ## Supporting resources

+A lot of the mechanics of machine learning will be covered in the machine learning lab, but here are some notebooks and slides that could be of use to you.

 ### Notebooks

 There are a number of notebooks associated with this course that could prove useful to you: